kr1s6/Kubernates-minikube-setup/README.md

 ---

 ## Deployment & StatefulSet
+What if App/Pod dies?
+Instead of relying on just one App Pod and Database Pod, we replicating everything on multiple servers, whole node/application has replicas/clones on differnet node, which is also connected to the same service.

+To create replicat you have to define a blueprint for application Pod and specify how many replicas of that Pod you want

+We can't replicate the database using the deployment, we use statefulSet.

 * **Deployment** – manages stateless applications
 * **StatefulSet** – used for stateful apps (e.g. databases)

 Best practice:
 * Databases often run **outside** the cluster
 * Stateless apps scale easily using Deployments